Aloha friend and Welcome!!

 - Bass overpowering/muddy.

-- Issue with headband cracking.
+- An issue with the headband cracking.

 Don’t even bother.
 How to choose a headphone amp!